-The first production aircraft was delivered to the Japanese Defence Agency in by March 2005 61 F-2 fighters had been delivered.
+The first production aircraft was delivered to the Japanese Defence Agency in March 2005.
 The aircraft are being assembled at Mitsubishi’s Komaki South Plant in Nagoya.
 MHI expects to complete deliveries of 76 aircraft in the near future.

 In June 2007, the F-2 made its first overseas deployment to Andersen AFB in Guam for joint US / Japan exercises.
 The F-2 dropped live weapons for the first time during the exercises.

 The FS-X is quite similar in appearance to the F-16, but structural modifications include: